Guidance for Industry and FDA Staff - Class II Special Controls Guidance Document: AFP-L3 Immunological Test Systems

 You should describe the protocol and results for each performance characteristics discussed in Sections 7-9.

-2 Refer to Indications for Use Form for the recommended format
+2 Refer to Indications for Use Form (PDF File Size: 1.03MB) for the recommended format

 3If FDA makes a substantial equivalence determination based on acceptance criteria, the subject device should be tested and shown to meet these acceptance criteria before being introduced into interstate commerce.